datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

     ![Cluster results on the scientificName column](../fig/ORClusteredScientificName.png)

-4. Click the `Merge?` box beside each, then click `Merge Selected and Recluster` to apply the corrections to the dataset.
+4. Click the `Merge?` box beside each, then click `Merge Selected & Re-Cluster` to apply the corrections to the dataset.
 4. Try selecting different `Methods` and `Keying Functions` again, to see what new merges are suggested.
 You may find there are still improvements that can be made, but don't `Merge` again; just `Close` when you're done.
 We'll now see other operations that will help us detect and correct the remaining problems, and that have other, more general uses.